jabranr/jabranr.github.io/articles/fix-wrangler-error-in-remix-app.md

 ---
 layout: post
-title: Fix The uploaded script has no registered event handlers error in the Remix app
+title: How to resolve Cloudflare Workers Sites deploy error in a Remix app
 date: 2023-02-14 07:00:00
 categories: articles
-tags: [remix, wrangler, cloudflare, workers, workers-site]
+tags: ['articles', remix, wrangler, cloudflare, workers, 'workers-sites']
-excerpt: 'How to fix The uploaded script has no registered event handlers in the Remix.run app'
+excerpt: How to resolve "The uploaded script has no registered event handlers. " in the Remix.run app
-comment: false
+comment: true
 private: false
 ---

-If you have a [Remix](https://remix.run) Cloudflare Service worker app, there are high chances that you may have already or will face the following error on deployment to Cloudflare:
+If you have a Cloudflare Workers Sites in [Remix](https://remix.run), there are high chance that you may have already or will face the following error on deployment to Cloudflare:

 ```bash
 The uploaded script has no registered event handlers. [code: 10068]
 ```

-This error happens with `wrangler` v2 in Remix app.
-If at least one package/dependency in a Remix app have ESM export format and it gets bundled along with `worker` script then `wrangler`'s automatic guess for format does not output correctly.
+This error happens with `wrangler` v2 in the Remix app.
+If at least one package/dependency in a Remix app has ESM export format and it gets bundled along with the `worker` script then `wrangler`'s automatic format guess does not work quite correctly.

-There is already an [issue](https://github.com/cloudflare/workers-sdk/issues/1668) and a [pull request](https://github.com/cloudflare/workers-sdk/pull/2396) for this at wrangler GitHub repository.
+There is already an [issue](https://github.com/cloudflare/workers-sdk/issues/1668) and a [pull request](https://github.com/cloudflare/workers-sdk/pull/2396) for this at the wrangler GitHub repository.

 Meanwhile, this issue can be fixed using a patch.
 Here are the steps to patch the wrangler to make it work correctly.
 There are 2 parts to this.